Colorism in the Caribbean: Dominican Republic

+People of predominant European ancestry in Dominican Republic have an economic and social privilege, and have strong representation in politics, business and the media, while those of African ancestry are in the lowest strata of society.
+Thus in the country whiteness is often associated with wealth, intelligence, beauty, and cleanliness, while blackness is associated with poverty, lower education, unattractive features, and uncleanliness.

+Due to the influence of European colonization and the propagation of Africans or "darker people" as inferior, being of African ancestry is often not desired or acknowledged in the Dominican Republic.
+The mixed-race population generally identify as "Mestizo" or "Indio" rather than Mulatto, preferring to acknowledge only their European and Indigenous heritage, while those with darker skin and other traits associated with 'Blackness' face rejection and social exclusion.
+In Latin America, there is more flexibility in how people racially categorize themselves: they identify themselves mostly based on skin color and facial features and not so much their ancestry, allowing for more "racial fluidity."
+For example, a person who has some degree of Black ancestry can identify as non-Black if they can 'pass' as such.

+Socioeconomic status also heavily influence race classification in Latin America and tends to be correlated with whiteness.
+In the Dominican Republic, those of higher social status tend to be predominately of a lighter color tone as are often labeled as 'blanco/a', 'trigueño/a', or 'indio/a', while poorer people tend to be 'moreno/a', 'negro/a, or 'prieto/a', the latter category being heavily associated with Haitian migrants.

 Jamaica

 In 1655, English military leader, Oliver Cromwell captured Jamaica from Spain Although a few Black slaves had been brought into Jamaica while the island was under Spanish rule, after the conquest the island was fully converted into a plantation economy, contributing to 97% of the population being of total or partial African descent.
 Jamaican slavery was accompanied by a social hierarchy, placing whites at the top, mixed people of color with “limited privileges” next, and black slaves at the bottom.
 The racial hierarchy largely stemmed from sex between white men and African women.

 There were different names for different combinations of racial mixing.
 Mulatto was the offspring of a white man and black woman; the child of a mulatto and a black, a Sambo.
 The child of a white and a mulatto was a quadroon; the combination of quadroon and a white was a mustee.
 The child of a mustee by a white man was known as a musteefino.
 While the children of a musteefino are free by law, and rank as white persons to all intents and purposes.